c3rb3ru5d3d53c/binlex-rs/README.md

 ## Why Rust?

-🚀✨ I've decided to move the entire binlex project to Rust—it's the perfect mix of performance and safety! 🦀💪
+🚀✨ I've decided to move the entire **binlex** project to Rust—it's the perfect mix of performance and safety! 🦀💪

 When working with malware 🕵️, safety-first tech is a must, and Rust totally delivers.
-Plus, Rust embodies the core principles of binlex: simplicity, safety, and speed! ⚡🔥
+Plus, Rust embodies the core principles of **binlex**: simplicity, safety, and speed! ⚡🔥

-Not to mention, Rust makes cross-platform compatibility a breeze 🌍, so you can now use binlex on a variety of systems! 🎉
+Not to mention, Rust makes cross-platform compatibility a breeze 🌍, so you can now use **binlex** on a variety of systems! 🎉

 ## Building

-To build binlex you will need Rust.
+To build **binlex** you will need Rust.

 ### Binaries
 ```bash